-N5bn debt: AMCON takes over Wokson International - The News - Nigeria Today
+AMCON Takes Over Wokson International Over N5bn Debt - 360Nobs.com - Nigeria Today

 |

-N5bn debt: AMCON takes over Wokson International
+AMCON Takes Over Wokson International Over N5bn Debt

-The Asset Management Corporation of Nigeria (AMCON) has taken over all the assets of Wokson International Ltd in Asaba and Warri, Delta, due to N5 billion debt.
-Mr Jude Nwauzor, AMCON Head, Corporate Communications, said this in a state issued to …
+The Asset Management Corporation of Nigeria (AMCON) has been ordered to take over all the assets of Wokson International Limited and its promoter, Dr. William Oki, over an indebtedness of over N5bn.
+This is after Justice Babs Kuewumi of the Federal …

 AMCON extends takeover bid to Wokson International